mariaperezdeayalas/Customer-Segmentation-Final-Project-/README.md

 4. Analysis of the clusters: identifying how the algorithm has divided my clusters looking at the characteristics of each with the help of data visualization.

+5. Analysis of marketing campaigns: looking at the acceptance ratio of the 6 latest marketing campaigns by cluster, identifying opportunities by cluster.

-5. Loading the data into Tableau for visualization purposes.
+6. Loading the data into Tableau for visualization purposes.

 ### **Tools & Techniques**
 #